yaiks/disrupt/README.md

 - Using Nginx to proxy the PORTS and then send jwt inside cookies `res.cookie("jwt", token, { httpOnly: true })`?
 - Change current strategy with callback to another?

+### Implement Apollo Client Link

+- See how to do it right